Head of PK-8

 San Francisco State University, BA

-As we journey into the new school year, I am eager to get to know your child and family, and most importantly, to learn about your hopes and dreams for your child.
 I believe that at the heart of every great school is a strong relationship between family and school faculty, a trusting partnership that we build through open communication.
 This partnership creates the foundation for your child that will ultimately support their academic and social growth, their willingness to take risks, and their pursuit of passions and interests in the world.
 I invite you to engage with me in developing this partnership, to share your hopes and dreams, knowing that I will be an additional support to guide your child’s education over the years.

 As a long time school leader and classroom teacher, I bring an understanding for the traditions of schooling, as well as a passion for the possibilities and opportunities that a school can provide for each child.
 As educators, we are tasked with a great responsibility to prepare our students for an unknown future.
 What our graduates will need for the world is something we must imagine and prepare for.
-To do so, we embrace a trust in the best pedagogical practices, a flexible mind – set to new and innovate educational ideas, and a deep inquiry into the unique strengths and needs of each student.
+To do so, we embrace a trust in the best pedagogical practices, a flexible mind – set to new and innovative educational ideas, and a deep inquiry into the unique strengths and needs of each student.
 It is with this philosophy that I will work with the team to carve out a vision for the future of Northside.

 I look forward to a great year ahead!